 However, there are other currencies like Tether which are managed by a company.
 The rules here are much different and you should make sure to know the difference.

 Cryptocurrency is an asset that is heavily traded.
 The price goes up and down with demand.
 It’s just how supply and demand works.
-Smaller market cap coins and tokens are more likely to fluctuate wildly, but even bigger name cryptocurrencies can because they are not yet very established.
+Smaller market cap coins and tokens are more likely to fluctuate wildly, but even bigger name cryptocurrencies can, because they are not very established yet.

 Can cryptocurrency be hacked